+- Types of Services - Responds to citizen inquiries and requests regarding county-maintained roads and rights-of-way - o Mows over 500 miles of County roads on an eight-week cycle during mowing season - Trims trees on County roads to promote safe travel and aesthetically pleasing appearance - Acts as a lead agency in emergency response & support for all County residents - Maintains County stormwater systems associated with roads and right-of-way in compliance with all local, state, and federal guidelines

+- Completes roadway grading on over 240 miles of unimproved County roads on a four-week basis - Provides a service to reduce excessive dust on selected County unpaved roads for reasons relating to health and safety - Maintains a pavement management program that provides for a pavement surface evaluation and rating system of 680 miles of County road network - Promotes multi-modal transportation by maintaining existing sidewalks & bike paths in good repair and constructing new sidewalks with available funds - Provides support for other agencies/municipalities with emergency recovery, new construction, and renovation

+Goals

-- Types of Services - o Responds to citizen inquiries and requests regarding county-maintained roads and rights-of-way - o Mows over 500 miles of County roads on an eight-week cycle during mowing season - o Trims trees on County roads to promote safe travel and aesthetically pleasing appearance - Acts as a lead agency in emergency response & support for all County residents - Maintains County stormwater systems associated with roads and right-of-way in compliance with all local, state, and federal guidelines - Completes roadway grading on over 240 miles of unimproved County roads on a four-week basis - Provides a service to reduce excessive dust on selected County unpaved roads for reasons relating to health and safety - Maintains a pavement management program that provides for a pavement surface evaluation and rating system of 680 miles of County road network - Promotes multi-modal transportation by maintaining existing sidewalks & bike paths in good repair and constructing new sidewalks with available funds - Provides support for other agencies/municipalities with emergency recovery, new construction, & renovation - Goals - $\circ$ $\,$ To resolve citizen complaints in a responsive and responsible manner - To constantly seek ways to partner with other agencies to improve the ability to respond to emergencies - To utilize the most efficient and effective maintenance and repair strategy for County roads in an effort to maximize revenue resources - $\circ$ $\,$ To grade over 240 miles of County unpaved roads on a four-week basis - $\circ$ $\,$ To mow over 500 miles of County roads on an eight-week cycle during mowing season - To pick up an average of 100 tons of litter per year - o To sweep 245 miles of County paved roads on a 60-day cycle o Grade-All
+- To resolve citizen complaints in a responsive and responsible manner - To constantly seek ways to partner with other agencies to improve the ability to respond to emergencies - To utilize the most efficient and effective maintenance and repair strategy for County roads in an effort to maximize revenue resources - To grade over 240 miles of County unpaved roads on a four-week basis - o To mow over 500 miles of County roads on an eight-week cycle during mowing season - To pick up an average of 100 tons of litter per year - To sweep 245 miles of County paved roads on a 60-day cycle

-- To Submit a Work Order Phone: (352) 374 5245 ext.
-1215 or ext.
-5247 Email: acpublicworks@alachuacounty.us
+• To Submit a Work Order

+- Deb Lancaster, Staff Assistant

+- Phone: (352)374-5245 ext.
+1215

+- Email: dlancaster@alachuacounty.us

 - Equipment on Display

-- o Grader
+- Grader

-Used daily to grade all unimproved roads with in the counties system of 500 miles.
-The motor grader is also used on various types of constructions projects, such as sidewalk programs, road and drainage projects and assist other county departments.
+- Used daily to grade all unimproved roads with in the counties system of 500 miles.
+The

+motor grader is used on various types of constructions projects, such as sidewalk

+programs, road and drainage projects and assist other county departments.

+- o Grade-All

-The grade all is a multipurpose machine primarily used for stormwater basin and ditch cleaning work.
-All County ROW ditches are cleaned yearly to insure stormwater systems are clean of debris and flowing correctly.
-The grade all can also be used for various types of road work including loading and unloading construction materials.
+- The grade all is a multipurpose machine primarily used for stormwater basin and ditch cleaning work.
+On a yearly basis, all County ROW ditches are cleaned to insure stormwater systems are clean of debris and flowing correctly.
+The grade all can also be used for various types of roadwork including loading and unloading construction materials.

-o 48" CAT Brush/Limb Cutter
+- 48" CAT Brush/Limb Cutter

-Large scape tractor for trimming brush and small tree limbs within the county ROW Systems alongside the roadways.
-Generally supported by an Inmate Labor Crew and large scale pincher truck or supported by a brush and limb chipper.
+- Large scape tractor for trimming brush and small tree limbs within the county ROW Systems alongside the roadways.
+Generally supported by an Inmate Labor Crew and large-scale pincher truck or supported by a brush and limb chipper.

-New Mower tracker/Batwing
+- New Mower tracker/Batwing

-Large 15" mower deck pulled behind a large tractor for mowing heavy grasses in the county ROW.
-Generally two tractors will work in tandem on either side or same side or roadway for maximum utilization.
+- Large 15" mower deck pulled behind a large tractor for mowing heavy grasses in the county ROW.
+Generally, two tractors will work in tandem on either side or same side or roadway for maximum utilization.
 Mowing season is from April until late Nov each year.

-o Street Sweeper
+- Street Sweeper

-The County has one vacuum street sweeper that is utilized each day, with the exception of heavy rain.
+- The County has one vacuum street sweeper that is utilized each day, with the exception of heavy rain.
 A designed set of roadways with curb and gutter are on a street sweeping cycle.
 Most of the county street sweeping in accomplished in the Subdivision and close communities.
 We have two leaf seasons in Alachua County, spring and fall.
-All material is staged at a designed holding area and later transported to the County Transfer Station for disposal.
+We stage the material collected at a designed holding area and later transported to the County Transfer Station for disposal.
 The street sweeper meets our Stormwater Phase II Regulations for keeping our stormwater systems clean of debris.